reviewboard/reviewboard/docs/manual/extending/auth-backends.rst

 .. py:attribute:: login_instructions

-   If set, this string is displayed under the name on the login page.
+   If set, this string is displayed on the login page.

 .. py:attribute:: settings_form